xsb/dog/README.md

 brew install dogtools/dog/dog
 ```

-If you have your golang environment set up, a simple
+If you have your golang environment set up, a simple:

 ```
 go get github.com/dogtools/dog